Regulation A+: What Entrepreneurs Need to Know

 How does a company get qualified?

-Once the form is submitted to the SEC, companies can expect rounds of comments from regulators before the Form 1-A is finalized and ready to go.
+Once the form is submitted to the SEC, companies can expect rounds of comments from regulators asking questions about specific details of the Form 1-A. Those comments must be addressed before the Form 1-A is finalized and ready to go.

 Where can companies launch a Reg A?

-Companies can raise capital using a Regulation A+ on their own, but it’s recommended that they work with a broker-dealer or a funding portal like StartEngine that can provide help and expertise, as well as handle the plumbing of the raise itself.
-These portals and broker-dealers also bring their own investor pools along, so it can be a good way to get additional exposure for the offering.
+Companies can raise capital using a Regulation A+ on their own, but it’s recommended that they work with a broker-dealer or a funding portal (disclosure: StartEngine is both) that can provide help and expertise, as well as handle the plumbing of the raise itself.
+These portals and broker-dealers also bring their own investor pools along, so it can be a good way to get additional exposure for the offering and generate more investment.

 What happens after the raise?